typical-go/typical-go/README.md

 ## Typical Tmp

 Typical-tmp is an important folder that contains the build tool mechanism.
-By default, it is located in `.typical-tmp` and can be changed by hacking/editing the `typicalw` file.
+By default, it is located in `.typical-tmp` and can be changed by hacking/editing the `typicalw` script.

-Since the typical-go project is still undergoing development, maybe there is some breaking change and deleting typical-tmp may solve the issue since it will be healed by itself.
+Since the typical-go project is still undergoing development, maybe there is some breaking change and deleting typical-tmp can solve the issue since it will be healed by itself.

 ## Examples